 Committed to fair and timely information disclosure and proactive dissemination of information

 In order to ensure fair and timely disclosure of IR information, Konica Minolta has an investor relations section on the Group's website which is updated regularly with the latest information.
-Available in Japanese and English, the site provides results information, financial data, and other materials.
+Available in Japanese and English, the site provides financial results information, financial data, and other materials.
 After every quarterly results announcement, videos of briefings, briefing materials with comments, and the main Q&A content are released on the website.

 Corporate Governance Report

-The June 2015 adoption of a Corporate Governance Code has resulted in greater emphasis being placed on corporate governance initiatives.
+The June 2015 adoption of the Corporate Governance Code has resulted in greater emphasis being placed on corporate governance initiatives.
 The company's views on corporate governance, which it has worked on actively since the early days of management integration, were compiled into a Corporate Governance Report and disclosed on the Japanese and English websites.

 Measures to Vitalize the General Shareholder Meetings and Smooth Exercise of Voting Rights.

 The Company sends the convocation notices at least three weeks in advance of the scheduled date of the General Shareholder Meeting to shareholders in order to enable them to have sufficient time to deliberate on the proposed Agenda of Items.
 Simultaneously, the convocation notices and its English translation is posted on the Company's website.

 Scheduling General Shareholder Meetings to Avoid the Peak Day

 The meeting is scheduled to avoid the peak day so that as many shareholders as possible can attend.